Aliases for PTPN6 Gene

 GeneCards Summary for PTPN6 Gene

 PTPN6 (Protein Tyrosine Phosphatase, Non-Receptor Type 6) is a Protein Coding gene.
 Diseases associated with PTPN6 include cd45 deficiency and polycythemia.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
+Among its related pathways are PI-3K cascade and PI-3K cascade.
 GO annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
 An important paralog of this gene is PTPRN.

 UniProtKB/Swiss-Prot for PTPN6 Gene

 Modulates signaling by tyrosine phosphorylated cell surface receptors such as KIT and the EGF receptor/EGFR.
 The SH2 regions may interact with other cellular components to modulate its own phosphatase activity against interacting substrates.
 Together with MTUS1, induces UBE2V2 expression upon angiotensin II stimulation.
 Plays a key role in hematopoiesis.